Ultimate Guide to Bone Broth For Dogs

 Better digestion means a happy pup!

-Finally, glycine is used to manage many inflammatory intestinal issues such as ulcerative colitis, Crohn’s disease and inflammatory bowel disease (4).
+Finally, glycine is used to manage many inflammatory intestinal issues such as ulcerative colitis, Crohn’s disease and inflammatory bowel disease (3).
 It’s potent stuff that makes up around 1/3rd of gelatinous bone broth.
+This works much better than any probiotic powder.

-Bone broth boasts an impressive list of vitamins and minerals -- many of which are difficult for your dog to get from other food sources.
+There's an impressive list of vitamins and minerals that are good for dogs.
+Many of these are difficult for your dog to get from other real sources.

-In bone broth you’ll find calcium, magnesium, potassium, phosphorus, glutamine, glucosamine, hyaluronic acid and collagen or gelatin.
+In it you’ll find calcium, magnesium, potassium, phosphorus, glutamine, glucosamine, hyaluronic acid and gelatin.

 These are all in easily digestible form, meaning no upset stomach for your pup.

-The nutrients in bone broth support important bodily functions like nerve signalling and muscle contractions.
-It also improves the longevity of your dog.
+These nutrients help support important bodily functions like nerve signalling and muscle contractions.
+Longevity experts routinely state how bone broth is good for you and your dog.

-Finally, the proteins in bone broth ensure a healthy digestive tract for your dog.
-This is an important first step to boosting your dog’s immune system (5).
+Finally, the proteins in it ensure a healthy digestive tract for your dog.
+This is an important first step to boosting your dog’s immune system.

-Free from Common Pet Allergens (Dairy, Chicken, Grains)
+5. Free from Common Dog Allergens (Dairy, Grains)

 If your dog has a sensitive stomach then you’ll be happy to hear that bone broth is low in many common dog allergens.

-There are no grains, animal byproducts, gluten or dairy in properly made bone broth.
+There are no grains, animal byproducts, gluten or dairy in properly made versions.
 Some dogs are allergic to chicken, in that case beef bone broth is the best way to go.

-My two dogs go absolutely crazy when I sprinkle a bit of beef bone broth on their food.
+My two dogs go absolutely crazy when I sprinkle a bit of beef powder on their food.
 One of them is a picky eater; Atlas just isn’t interested in eating a lot of food.
-Bone broth helps a ton!

-Bone broth is perfect for picky eaters like Atlas.
-Try mixing bone broth on your dog’s regular food, then mixing in some water and giving it a stir to incorporate the bone broth into the other food.
+It is amazing for dogs who are picky eaters like Atlas.
+Try mixing it on your dog’s regular food, then mixing in some water and giving it a stir to incorporate the bone broth into the other food.
 Your furry friend will love it.

 Always consult a veterinarian if your pet is experiencing a loss of appetite or trouble eating.

-Try a very small amount of bone broth first to see how your dog reacts.
+Try a very small amount of bone broth first to see how your dog reacts to the dosage.
 From here you can slowly increase the amount as they tolerate it.

 You can give your cat bone broth and get all of the same benefits listed above.
 Why should dogs get all the fun?